Supermax (TV channel)

-The channel's on-screen ident from 1997 featured a magnet being drawn from underground to other objects, ultimately forming the "Supermax" logo.
-It was the channel's main ID.

-At the end of its run, it showed the sitcom Kenan and Kel.
+At the end of its run, it showed the sitcom Kenan & Kel.

-The channel ceased broadcasting on 15 September 2004 at 21:30 due to lack of agreement on both parties involving its broadcast and because of lower ratings.
+The channel ceased broadcasting on 15 September 2004 at 9:30pm due to lack of agreement on both parties involving its broadcast and because of lower ratings.

-The channel's cancellation and replacement by Minimax spurred a great upheaval by many loyal fans.
+The channel's cancellation and replacement by Minimax and Fox Kids spurred a great upheaval by many loyal fans.
 Most of them argued that Supermax featured better and more mature shows.